 Before you start building a run, make sure that your installation surface is clean, dry, and free of grease.
 This will ensure that the pads can develop their full adhesive power.
-The longer the pads remain on a surface, the greater their adhesion.
-If the pads have been attached to a surface for a while, you may not be able to remove them easily on your own.
-In this case, ask an adult to help you.

 Dismantle the marble run after use and store it in its packaging to ensure the pads remain clean and retain their stickiness, and to prevent damage to the surfaces.